Today’s Veterinary Business Staff

-Signs of strain are beginning to appear at veterinary practices — not all of them — as the COVID-19 pandemic takes a firmer hold on society and shelter-in-place orders spread.
+This week: Signs of strain are beginning to appear at veterinary practices — not all of them — as the COVID-19 pandemic takes a firmer hold on society and shelter-in-place orders spread.
 Today’s Veterinary Business asked industry professionals to talk about what they’re seeing and hearing.
-Click here to read Chapter 1 from March 16 and here to read Chapter 3 from March 30.

 Veterinary industry consultant Karen E. Felsted, DVM, CPA, MS, CVPM, CVA